yannbouteiller/ift6135_representation_learning_assignment1/README.md

 This repository contains our solutions to the practical part of Aaron Courville's Deep Learning first assignement - Winter 2019.

 Team members:
-- Yann Bouteiller
+- Yann BOUTEILLER
-- Sanae Lotfi
+- Sanae LOTFI
-- Abderrahim Khalifa
+- Abderrahim KHALIFA
-- Amine Bellahsen
+- Amine BELLAHSEN

 The data for the problem one can be found in the following url: